dipakkr/A-to-Z-Resources-for-Students/HOW-TO-CONTRIBUTE.md

 ```

 ### Step 6 :
-Now, go to your forked repository on Github and Click make New Pull request.
+Now, go to your forked repository on GitHub and Click make New Pull request.

 ### Step 7 :
 Congratulations !!!
-You have successfully made your first contribution on github.
+You have successfully made your first contribution on GitHub.

 Feel free to reach out in case you are facing any difficulties.